jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/firewire.rst

    sudo adduser `whoami` fpgaqla  # add current user to the group

 For all additional users, you will need to add the new user to the group.
-To find the user id, one can either use the command id or do an ls /home.
-Once the user id is known, someone with sudo privileges should do:
+To find the user Id, one can either use the command ``id`` or do ``ls /home``.
+Once the user Id is known, someone with sudo privileges should do:

 .. code-block::